 Property owners experiencing financial distress can delay municipal and education tax payments from June 30 to Sept.
 30 without penalty.
 If you are not undergoing financial stress, please pay your taxes on June 30.

-Municipal and education tax payments are due Sept.
-30. Penalties will be applied to any accounts that have taxes owing after that date
+Municipal and education tax payments were due Sept.
+30. Penalties will be applied to any accounts that have taxes owing.

-If you rejoin the Monthly Tax Payment Plan (MTPP) after Sept.
-30 a penalty will be applied on Oct.1
+A penalty will be applied if you rejoin the Monthly Tax Payment Plan (MTPP) after Sept.
+30.

 The tax year runs from January to December: